andyroo2000/andyroo2000.github.io/_posts/2013-09-06-Hacker_School_and_New_Strategy.markdown

 One of the big drawbacks to choosing JavaScript as my first language seems to be that there are way better learning resources for those learning Ruby or Python.
-However, I feel that I know JavaScript the best at this point, so it makes sense to build on my strengths than to start over with something else.
-Also, I feel like there are already so many people learning Ruby and that the world really needs more people to be learning JavaScript.
+However, I feel that I know JavaScript the best at this point, so it makes more sense to build on my strengths by sticking with JavaScript than to start over with a language that I'm less familiar with.
+Also, I feel like there are already so many people learning Ruby and that the world really needs more people to learn JavaScript.
 The semicolons, curly-braces, and camelCase don't scare me, so I might as well.

 After making this decision, I looked around on ye olde Google to see if anyone